- Strategy

 Another common mistake is failing to test the product before launch.
 This is a crucial step in the development process.
 It allows you to catch any potential problems and ensure that the product is fit for purpose.

-Testing can be done in many ways, such as user testing or A/B testing.
+Testing can be done in many ways, such as user or A/B testing.

-Choosing a suitable method for your product and ensuring that you carry out tests at regular intervals throughout the development process is critical.
+It is critical to choose a suitable method for your product and ensure that tests are carried out at regular intervals throughout the development process.

 7. Ignoring feedback